by Amelia Wu, Izzy Leake, Lucy Gundel, Nate Viotti, & Triana Devaux

 The March 2019 Varsity Blues scandal hit close to home because several local parents—including two with students at M-A—pled guilty to falsifying portions of their children’s college applications.
 The news definitively proved that M-A and local students are willing to go to great—even illegal—lengths to get into college.
 In an area as competitive as Silicon Valley, such pressures to achieve, or rather fabricate achievement, are exceedingly high.

-The Mark’s interviews with college admissions officers nationwide revealed that students are often able to get away with embellishments and even full-blown lies, given that many colleges don’t verify student-reported achievements.
+The M-A Chronicle‘s interviews with college admissions officers nationwide revealed that students are often able to get away with embellishments and even full-blown lies, given that many colleges don’t verify student-reported achievements.
 Even if a college discovers lies on a student’s application, they are unable to alert other universities, allowing further lies to go undetected.

 This comes as disheartening news to many M-A students.
 Senior Alex Roginski said, “The fact that colleges place students who work diligently to develop their extracurriculars on the same level as those who lie and exaggerate their activities without punishment is a great injustice in our education system.”